-How to Sustain Your Innovation Program Over Time
+Strategies for Sustaining An Innovation Program Over Time

-Research shows that 81% of digitally mature companies cite innovation as a strength of their organizations, compared with 36% from developing companies and only 10% from early-stage companies.
+According to research, 81% of digitally mature companies cite innovation as a strength of their organizations, compared with 36% from developing companies and only 10% from early-stage companies.
 For an innovation program to be defined as a success, though, it must be sustainable.

 1. Promote Accessible Innovation